 8 people allowed per campsite Dogs must be leashed and never unattended

-Food Storage Locker Information
+Food Storage Locker Information - Important and required.

 This is a smaller campground that is often full during the summer.